-Howe Library faculty will offer one-hour long workshops throughout the fall semester to help faculty and students learn about citation management programs Zotero, Endnote, and Mendeley.
+Howe Library faculty will offer one-hour long workshops throughout the spring semester to help faculty and students learn about citation management programs Zotero, Endnote, and Mendeley.
 Come learn how to organize your research with these robust tools.
 All skill levels and experience are welcome.

 On October 18, Michele Burgess will talk about “The Stratigraphic Archives,” a series of eleven linked artists' books, all concerned with the archives of both quiet and cataclysmic events—natural and human made.